 Prerequisite(s): CIS 105; NET 110, 111; CIS 250.
-Networking students: permission from instructor devices and media and the proper application of border controls, such as DMZs, extranets, and intranets.
+Networking students: permission from instructor Corequisite(s): CFS 205

+A comprehensive guide to network security is provided in this course.
+General security concepts discuss authentication methods, common network attacks and how to safeguard systems.
+Communication security covers remote access, email, the Web, directory and file transfer, and wireless data.
+Infrastructure security discusses the devices and media and the proper application of border controls, such as DMZs, extranets, and intranets.
 Cryptography evaluates symmetric and asymmetric algorithms, PKI certificates, and their application.
 Operational Security details disaster recovery, forensics, and continuity.
 The lab component provides the student with extensive hands-on experience in securing networks, intrusion detection, hot fixes, and installing and configuring a wireless network using a Cisco Aironet 340.